 We went to the almost “boiling” bath called Japanese Ofuro because I was curious about how hot it is.
-I did want to try to dip in the small “pool” just about 2 feet but damn! it was really really hot!
+I did want to try to dip in the small “pool” just about 2 feet but damn!
+It was really really hot!
 I couldn’t get in haha.
-Yes, there were some people who did try (I don’t know how they could get through that 20-minute dip without the excruciating pain. 😀
+Yes, some people did try (I don’t know how they could get through that 20-minute dip without the excruciating pain. 😀

 Trekking for about 20 minutes was also one of the things we tried there.
-There were no fees for the activity itself but they will give you a tour guide, which then will be your choice if you are willing to give them anything in return.
-Of course we did, the tour guide was really helpful.
+There were no fees for the activity itself, but they will give you a tour guide, which then will be your choice if you are willing to give them anything in return.
+Of course, we did, the tour guide was accommodating.
 Trekking towards waterfalls is quite easy but we only did limit ourselves with the first waterfall (it’s 7 waterfalls by the way).

 Our time was limited to we couldn’t afford to spare another time for the rest.
 But you could do that and ride habal-habal.
 Many of the drivers are just waiting at the entrance of whoever wants to go to the farthest falls.